xbeat/Machine-Learning/README.md

 Introduction to Calculus I
 This slide will provide an overview of Calculus I and its applications in Python.

+## Sequence Data in Machine Learning with Python

+Introduction to Sequence Data in Machine Learning

+Sequence data is a type of structured data where elements are ordered in a specific manner.
+In machine learning, working with sequence data is crucial for tasks like natural language processing, time series analysis, and bioinformatics.
+This slideshow will explore various aspects of handling sequence data using Python.

+## Stemming vs. Lemmatization in Python

+Introduction to Stemming and Lemmatization

+Stemming and lemmatization are two fundamental techniques in Natural Language Processing (NLP) used to reduce words to their base or root form.
+While they serve similar purposes, their approaches and outcomes differ significantly.
+This presentation will explore both methods, their implementations in Python, and their practical applications.

 ## Building and Deploying an LLM Agent in Python A Step-by-Step Guide

 Introduction to LLM Agents